Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 • “May you set an example for all, and may your year be filled with joy and happiness.
 Happy Navroz!”

 • “Happy Navroz!
-May we spread the galore of Jamshed far and wide.
+May we spread the glory of Jamshed far and wide.
 Let’s pray for the happiness of the entire community”.

-• “May this Navroz mark the starting of something great in your life, fulfilling all your dreams and giving you new hopes”.
+• “May this Navroz mark the start of something great in your life, fulfilling all your dreams and giving you new hopes”.

 Read Celebrating Chinese New Year in Kolkata Territy Bazar